Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Configuring what to do if the user already exists

-When you’re done, don’t forget to click on the ‘Save’ button to store your changes.
+When you are done, don’t forget to click on the ‘Save’ button to store your changes.

-After that, you can go ahead and make the recipe active.
+After that, you can go ahead and publish the workflow.
 In the ‘Recipe’ box, click the ‘Draft’ switch so that it shows ‘Live’ instead.

 Publishing an automated workflow for WordPress